Dance Camp 2026

 Masking will be supported.
 Please bring a mask in case you develop symptoms.

 Campers who have cold or flu symptoms or who test positive for COVID-19 should not attend camp.
-If you test positive just prior to Dance Camp, please immediately contact akdancingbears@gmail.com to arrange a refund.
+If you test positive just prior to Dance Camp, please contact akdancingbears@gmail.com to arrange a refund.

 If you attend any of the events and subsequently test positive for COVID within five days, please email akdancingbears@gmail.com so we can inform other participants in a timely way.